alfonsof/aws-java-examples/awslambdaupdate/README.md

     set AWS_SECRET_ACCESS_KEY=<your_secret_access_key>
     ```

+* The AWS Lambda function to update must already exist.

+  You can use the AWS Lambda Function Hello World JSON Java example: [awslambdahellojson](/awslambdahellojson).

 * You need a `JAR` or `ZIP` file where the code of the Lambda function is located.

   You can use the code obtained from the AWS Lambda Function Hello World JSON Java example: [awslambdahellojson](/awslambdahellojson).